 The same will be the case if your thermostat is faulty or has drained off batteries.
 Before hiring an HVAC technician to inspect and repair the thermostat, check out if the batteries are drained out.

 If you install a furnace bigger than your home’s heating needs, it might as well keep shutting on and off.
 Bigger furnaces heat smaller spaces faster and shut off quickly, leaving the area to cool off faster than expected.
 The furnace will then shut on once the temperature has gone below the desired room temperature.

 That often makes the furnace follow a short cycle that will strain it instead of heating your home correctly.
 The solution to furnaces that keep turning on and off is to buy a furnace that meets your home heating needs.

 Corroded or soot-covered flame sensor

 Your home furnace will also succumb to the short-cycling if the flame sensor gets covered by soot.
-The flame sensors work to detect when the flame is ignited and shut off the furnace gas valve if it doesn’t detect any flame.
-It serves a security role of preventing instances when your home will be filled with harmful gas fumes that be a health hazard.
+The flame sensors detect when the there’s an ignited flame and shut off the furnace gas valve if it doesn’t sense any flame.
+It serves a security role of preventing instances when your home contains harmful gas fumes that are a serious health hazard.

 It’s an integral component in the furnace that works tirelessly to ensure your home is comfortable and safe.
 However, when the flame sensor gets soot-covered or corroded, it won’t effectively detect flames and always put off the gas valve.
 It will keep short-cycling and shutting on and off, so it won’t heat your home.